-This week on the podcast, we interviewed yoga teacher, writer, and entrepreneur, Ally Mazerolle, founder of Girlvana Yoga and Ladyvana Retreats.
-Ally started teaching yoga well over a decade ago and founded Girlvana to bring yoga and mindfulness practice to teens.
+We interviewed yoga teacher, writer, and entrepreneur, Ally Mazerolle, founder of Girlvana Yoga and Ladyvana Retreats.
+Ally started teaching yoga over a decade ago and founded Girlvana to bring yoga and mindfulness practice to teens.

 Girlvana, like so many other studios and community-focused businesses, shifted classes and training online to continue connecting young women from all over the world as we continue to social distance.